Back to New Arrivals

 From the international best-selling author of Kim Jiyoung, Born 1982 comes this chilling dystopian fable for fans of Netflix’s Squid Game.

-One of Kirkus Review's Best Nonfiction Books of 2022
+A Kirkus Reviews Best Nonfiction Book of 2022

 Alex Pheby's Mordew launches an astonishingly inventive epic fantasy trilogy.